 This article briefly addresses why business lawyers who may be involved in sales transactions with parties from different countries need to know and understand the United Nations Convention on Contracts for the International Sale of Goods (CISG), a treaty ratified by the United States and over 80 other countries including Canada, Japan, China, and Cuba.
-The following discussion references a number of CISG provisions: each of these can be found here.
+The following discussion references a number of CISG provisions.
 Canada, China, and Japan are common trading partners with businesses in the United States and Cuba may be in the near future.
 Understanding how and when to avoid or retain the CISG in a contract’s choice-of-law clause could make the difference in whether attorneys diligently represent their clients because the CISG differs from the Uniform Commercial Code (UCC), the law that usually will apply in similar transactions in most states, in a number of significant ways.

 Introduction and Historical Context